benlowry/pihole-extended-hosts/README.md

     1. First copy the repo, go into the folder and `vagrant up`
     2. After the machine boots `curl -L https://install.pi-hole.net/ | bash`
     3.  run 'host-update.sh' to update blocklists and put them into Pihole
+    4.  configure router to point to your VM for DNS resolution